impostorsguides/impostorsguides.github.io/rbenv/part-2/2-j-content.md

   exit 1
 fi
 ```
-Here we store the user's first argument to “completions” in a variable named `COMMAND`.
+Here we store the user's first argument to "completions" in a variable named `COMMAND`.
 If that variable is empty (i.e. if the user just typed `rbenv completions` without any further argument), then we print the usage instructions for this command (taken from the `rbenv help` command) and exit with an error code of 1.

 Next few lines of code: